daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 ## Lessons learn after this project:

-- The task diagram and the execution are awkward.
+- The task flow diagram and the execution grid are awkward.
 - It is better to create two separated dags:
     - One for retrieving daily GitHub activities (run daily).
     - And the other is for creating monthly reports (run on the first day of each month)